SethCohen/github-releases-to-discord/README.md

    ![](https://support.discord.com/hc/article_attachments/1500000463501/Screen_Shot_2020-12-15_at_4.41.53_PM.png)
    ![](https://support.discord.com/hc/article_attachments/360101553853/Screen_Shot_2020-12-15_at_4.51.38_PM.png)
 3. Copy the webhook url
-4. Create a new Github repository secret called WEBHOOK_URL and paste the webhook url into it.
+4. Create a new GitHub repository secret called WEBHOOK_URL and paste the webhook url into it.
    ![](https://i.imgur.com/hAaNOds.png)
 5. Save the secret.
 6. Add the secret to your action configuration.